TinCan10/Forum-Project-Continuation---Formerly-TUForums/README.md

-# COSC484Group5
+# TUForums
-This is COSC484 Group 5's code for the TU Forum
+This is the repository for TUForums

 To start run the index.js in the tuforums/api folder and then enter tuforums and run npm start.